shaka-io/shaka/README.md

 # shaka

-A Node.js client-server architecture for sending & fetching email.
+A Node.js client-server architecture for Shaka.

 ## Overview